CSE187-Team2/.github/profile/Front-End-Ideas.md

 ## Items Search Page

 * Sidebar with radio buttons to select categories and subcategories.
-The main page will filter items to show based on selected radio buttons.
+The main page will filter items to show based on selected radio buttons. (complete)
 * The sidebar contains a search bar to search for items in this page.
 * Click an item in the item search page to go to the item details page for that item.
 * Top of items search page also displays app bar with login and signup buttons when not logged in.